Fenrir200678/melody_mate/README.md

 # Melody Mate v2.0.0 beta

 Melody Mate is a powerful, user-friendly web tool for generating, customizing, and exporting MIDI melodies—no musical background required.
-Create unique melodies or basslines, shape nearly every detail, and hopfully get inspired by the generated melodies to create your own music.
+Create unique melodies or basslines, shape nearly every detail, and hopefully get inspired by the generated melodies to create your own music.

 ---